 (8pm)

-After drying ourselves in our airbnb apartment, we made our way out again, first to a shopping mall recommended by our airbnb host.
-I believe Far Eastern Department Store was the biggest mall in Hualien City that’s walk-able from Golden Triangle.
+After drying ourselves in our Airbnb apartment, we made our way out again, first to a shopping mall recommended by our Airbnb host.
+I believe Far Eastern Department Store was the biggest mall in Hualien City that’s walkable from the Golden Triangle.

 By Singapore standard, Far Eastern Department Store wasn’t really that big.
 It was good enough to wander about for maybe an hour?